amt-pj-ss25-e-learning-visualization/amt-pj-ss25-dashboard/database/README.md

       ```bash
       PATH/TO/REPO/database/setup_postgres.sh
       ```
+Afterwards, the PostgreSQL database is exposed at the default port `5432`

 ### 1.2 **Manual Setup**:
    Manually import the initial batch of synthetic data.
 This process will create the required schemas and tables and insert the synthetic data into the corresponding tables.